Effect of streaks on hypersonic boundary layer instability: Simulation Framework

 \subsection{Governing equations}

-The compressible Navier-Stokes equations for a frozen mixture of perfect gases are solved on the considered domain for an initial condition $\pmb q_0$ and a set of boundary conditions.
+The compressible Navier-Stokes equations are solved on the considered domain for an initial condition $\pmb q_0$ and a set of boundary conditions.
 The vector $\pmb q = (\rho , \rho \pmb u , \rho E)^T$ being the conservative state vector and $\pmb u = (u_x,u_y,u_z)^T$ the cartesian velocity vector.
-The variables $\rho$, $E$ are respectively the density and the total energy per unit of mass.
-For computation purposes, the non-linear system is solved in a generalised-coordinates framework.
-Thus, we consider the usual set of cartesian coordinates $\mathsf{X} = (x,y,z)$ and a curvilinear set of coordinates defined on the structured mesh directions $\mathcal{X} = (\xi, \eta, \zeta)$, conservative transformation metrics are computed such as in \citet{dengFurtherStudiesGeometric2013}.
-Using a compact partial derivative notation $\partial . / \partial \xi = \partial_\xi$ the system equations reads,
+The variables $\rho$, $E$ are respectively the density and the total energy per unit mass.
+For computation purposes, the non-linear system is solved in a generalised-coordinate framework.
+Thus, we consider the usual set of cartesian coordinates $\bm{\mathsf{X}} = (x,y,z)$ and a curvilinear set of coordinates defined on the structured mesh $\mathcal{X} = (\xi, \eta, \zeta)$, conservative transformation metrics are computed as in \citet{dengFurtherStudiesGeometric2013}.
+Using a compact partial derivative notation $\partial . / \partial \xi = \partial_\xi$ the system equations read,